ABHAYjr404/ABHAYjr404/README.md

 ---

-⚡ I earned my **B.E. in Computer Engineering** with **Honors in Data Science** from Shah & Anchor Kutchhi Engineering College, Mumbai, Batch 2024 `<br>`
+⚡ I earned my **B.E. in Computer Engineering** with **Honors in Data Science** from Shah & Anchor Kutchhi Engineering College, Mumbai, Batch 2024 <br>
-⚡ Looking forward to have a successful professional career as a **Data Analyst** `<br>` ⚡ Constantly improving my data analysis skills: I love working on new datasets and utilizing tools like Python, SQL, and Power BI. `<br>`
+⚡ Looking forward to have a successful professional career as a **Data Analyst** <br>
+⚡ Constantly improving my data analysis skills: I love working on new datasets and utilizing tools like **Python, SQL, and Power BI**. <br>
-⚡ I've led and collaborated on projects focused on machine learning, predictive modeling, and data visualization. `<br>` ⚡ Presented a paper titled "Phishing URL Detection: Leveraging Machine Learning for Improved Security Measures”at ICICBDA2024 Published under the "Artificial Intelligence" track. `<br>`
+⚡ I've led and collaborated on projects focused on **machine learning**, **predictive modeling**, and **data visualization**. <br>
+⚡ Presented a paper titled "Phishing URL Detection: Leveraging Machine Learning for Improved Security Measures" at ICICBDA2024 Published under the "**Artificial Intelligence**" track. <br>
 ⚡ Co-developed and obtained copyright for an advanced email security tool leveraging Random Forest models to protect against malicious phishing attempts.

 ### ⚙️ &nbsp; Tech Stack :